openmoh/openmohaa/docs/compiling.md

 OpenAL can be downloaded from here: https://github.com/kcat/openal-soft/releases/tag/1.23.1 rename `soft_oal.dll` to `OpenAL64.dll` on 64-bit and `OpenAL32.dll` on 32-bit

 Append `-DFLEX_EXECUTABLE=...\win_flex.exe -DBISON_EXECUTABLE=...\win_bison.exe -DOPENAL_INCLUDE_DIR="path/to/oal/include" -DOPENAL_LIBRARY="path/to/oal"` to the CMake command-line to use the package from the link above.

+## Tweaking the build

+- `-DBUILD_NO_CLIENT=1` Don't build client binaries.
+This will only build the dedicated server binaries.
+- `-DCMAKE_LIB_SUFFIX=suffix` Default suffix to use for the default `lib` directory.
+For example `-DCMAKE_LIB_SUFFIX=64`
+- `-DNO_MODERN_DMA=1` Use the basic DMA sound system from quake3.
+This lacks many features such as soundtracks and movie audio from the modern OpenAL-based DMA sound system.
+This option is not recommended, unless openal is not available.
+- `-DTARGET_LOCAL_SYSTEM=1` for compiling and installing on the local system.
+This will remove the architecture suffix at the end of each binary.
+This option can be useful for packaging builds.
+- `-DUSE_SYSTEM_LIBS=1` for third-party libraries, this will make use of system libraries instead of libraries that are embedded within the project.